 Our Bylaws require a candidate in an uncontested election for director to receive a majority of the votes cast in order to be elected as a director.
-Under this provision, each vote is specifically counted "for" or "against" the director's election, unless a stockholder abstains from voting with respect to the matter.
+Under this provision, each vote is specifically counted "for" or "against" the director's election, unless a common stockholder abstains from voting with respect to the matter.
 Thus, a director nominee is required to receive more votes "for" than "against" to be elected.
 Pursuant to Delaware law, a director shall remain in office until his or her successor is elected, even if the director has not received a vote sufficient for re-election.
 Thus, a company could have a "holdover" director.
 However, pursuant to our Board-approved director resignation policy, an incumbent director must tender his or her resignation to the Board of Directors if the director is nominated but not re-elected.
-The policy also requires the Compensation and Corporate Governance Committee to make a recommendation to the full Board of Directors on whether to accept or reject the resignation, and the full Board of Directors to make that determination.
+The policy also requires the Compensation and Corporate Governance Committee to make a recommendation to the full Board of Directors to make that determination.
 The Board of Directors will publicly disclose its decision within 90 days after receipt of the tendered resignation.